-Pop-up Blockers Blackboard Learn uses small browser windows to deliver requested content.
+Canvas uses small browser windows to deliver requested content.
 Some pop-up blockers incorrectly interpret these small windows as pop-ups and blocks them.
-If you have installed a pop-up blocker, turn it off while using Blackboard.
+If you have installed a pop-up blocker, turn it off while using Canvas.

-Java Security Certificate After login into Blackboard, you will be prompted to accept a Java Security Certificate.
-You must click Yes or Always to ensure that Blackboard will functionality using Java will work properly in your browser.
+After login into Canvas, you will be prompted to accept a Java Security Certificate.
+You must click Yes or Always to ensure that Canvas will functionality using Java will work properly in your browser.

-Remember to Log Out If you are on a shared or public computer, you must click the “Logout” link at the top of Blackboard page when you are done.
+If you are on a shared or public computer, you must click the “Logout” link under Account, on the top left of the Canvas page when you are done.
 Closing the web browser will not log you out of the system.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
 It is important to assess course load and financial aid to understand how to balance school and working.